moroztaras/symfony-docker/README.md

 ```bash
 exit
 ```
-Move file from directory ./app to . and delete empty directory /app
+Move all files from directory ./app to . and delete empty directory /app

 ### Crate env file
 It's credentials to database.